 Cherries are a popular fruit—but those pits!
 They can be a choking hazard for small children, and for sure you wouldn’t want a beautiful cherry pie filled with hard pits.
 While there are methods for pitting cherries using common household or office supplies, it’s a lot easier—and probably safer—to use a tool designed specifically for the task.
 Plus, olives and cherries are about the same size, shape, and texture, so you can use most cherry pitters to pit your olives, as well.
 We’ve compiled our favorites, whether you just need to pit a few cherries for snacking or you’ve got a tree full of fruit that’s ready for canning.

 To help you find the best cherry pitters for perfectly enjoyable cherries, we sent top-rated pitters to our experienced product tester.
 Each one was used to pit both cherries and olives.
 Then, the cherry pitters were all rated on performance, design, ease of cleaning, and overall value.

 Read on to discover the best cherry pitters, chosen after careful research and testing.

 Does not require a lot of pressure

 Still some splash from juice

-The plastic shroud is removable for easier hand washing, and the whole tool is dishwasher safe for even easier cleaning.
-For storage, the pitter locks closed, so it will stay neat in a drawer.
+The plastic shroud is removable for easier hand washing, and the whole tool is dishwasher safe.
+Our tester warned the shroud is small, and best loaded in the utensil caddy when running in the dishwasher.
+For storage, the pitter locks closed, and our tester appreciated the compact design.

 Easy to operate